syncfusion-content/maui-docs/MAUI/Radio-Button/VisualStates.md

 # Visual States in .NET MAUI Radio Button (SfRadioButton)

-The visual of Radio Button can be customized using `VisualStates`.
+The visual of the Radio Button can be customized using VisualStates.
 The [`SfRadioButton`] control contains the following two visual states:

 * Checked
 * Unchecked